Black Russian Terrier: Size

-Temperament

-Befitting a dog bred for utilitarian purposes, Black Russian Terriers are highly obedient and have remarkable stamina and endurance.
-Not inclined to blindly befriend strangers, they form a deep rapport with their owners and are extremely biddable.
-Their intelligence enables them to excel at obedience training and adapt to various activities, from protection training to agility.
-They are also fearless and confident when dealing with an opponent and make world class guard dogs.
-For such a large breed, they are very light on their feet and have very quick reflexes.
-Hallmarking their ancestry as a military breed, the black Russian terrier is not lazy and craves a good challenge; On top of their higher than average need for physical activity, their intelligence means they crave mental enrichment and structure on top of physical activity.

 Care

 The Black Russian Terrier, because of its breeding as a working dog, has a very strong "work ethic", and needs a job to do in order to be happy.
 Early training is a must and they are very responsive to firm, consistent training, excelling at obedience competitions.
 They also perform well in other dog sports, such as agility, and Schutzhund training.
 They have a low-shedding coat, and need grooming several times a week.
 Dogs who compete in conformation need to be groomed a minimum of every three weeks to keep the coat in show condition.
 This breed forms a strong bond with a single person and will not thrive if sent to boarding facilities.
-The young Black Russian Terrier needs much exercise, and may become hyperactive and destructive if not provided an outlet for its energy.
+The young Black Russian Terrier should not be forced to exercise as a pup and tend to sleep the majority of the day because they grow so quickly [around 1 kg per week], they may become hyperactive and destructive when older if not provided an outlet for its energy.
 Once the dog has reached maturity their energy level decreases dramatically and they are most content laying near their owner.

 Health

+A 2024 UK study found a life expectancy of 10.9 years for the breed compared to an average of 12.7 for purebreeds and 12 for crossbreeds.

-The Black Russian Terrier is a generally healthy and somewhat long-lived dog (lifespan of 9–14 years), however it is prone to certain hereditary diseases:
+The Black Russian Terrier is prone to certain hereditary diseases: